dukelec/cdbus_gui/Readme.md

 */
 ```

- - Broadcast and multicast can also use the "local link" format, there is no need to use the "multicast" format for simple occasions.
+ - Broadcast and multicast can also use the "link-local" format; the "multicast" format is generally not needed for simple cases.
- - "unique local" is used only when cross-segment, for example, there are multiple network segments, each subnet has multiple devices.
+ - "Unique local" is used only across network segments — for example, when multiple subnets each contain multiple devices.

-Serial CDNET packets can be directly mapped to UDP packets, allowing multiple software applications to access the same serial device.
+Serial CDNET packets can be directly mapped to UDP packets, enabling multiple software applications to access the same serial device.
 Please refer to:
 https://github.com/dukelec/cdnet_tun

+To access a serial device via UDP, run the `main_udp.py` program instead.